brandeis-nlp/galaxy-appliance/README.md

 $> docker images
 ```

-and see all the containers that are available.
+and see all the images that are available.

 You can then start the containers in the background and leave them running with `docker-compose`: